Main page content

 Improving actionable information

 Climate information services, early warning systems, and risk assessments are improving through regional agencies and partners.
-However, gaps persist in ensuring this information reaches communities in accessible and actionable form (McMurray et al., 2023).
+However, gaps persist in translating this information into accessible, locally relevant, and actionable forms, limiting its effectiveness for community-level preparedness, mobility planning, and decision-making (McMurray et al., 2023).